phany-cmd/miltary-projects/README.md

 # miltary-projects
-indian army projects for secure the nation
+indian army projects for secure the nation from terrorists.